kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C/index.md

     cmake -DCMAKE_INSTALL_PREFIX=/home/username/installdir

-In such way you can customize build for Kaa C SDK.
-For example, you can disable debug logging thus decrease memory footprint.
+In such way, you can customize build for Kaa C SDK.
+For example, you can disable debug logging thus, decrease memory footprint.

 The available configuration parameters list:

 -  `KAA_MAX_LOG_LEVEL` - Maximum log level used by C SDK.
-The higher value the more detailed logs.
+The higher value, the more detailed logs.

     Values: